nonst0penergy/elksource/README.md

 Pre-requirements

+1. You need to have git already installed.
+If not you can download it here https://git-scm.com/download/win

+2. Install puppet.
+You can download it here https://downloads.puppetlabs.com/windows/?_ga=1.247525890.405451615.1442388246

-1. Downloand all soruces into disk C:\
+3. Downloand all soruces into disk C:\ using git bash by executing the command:

  git clone https://github.com/nonst0penergy/puppet/tree/master/ELK

-2. Download and install Java jdk.
+4. Download and install Java jdk.
 You can use following link http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html and set JAVA_HOME environment variable or you can install Java jdk using puppet in 2 steps: